BenJako1/CMM3-Aeroplane/README.md

-#CMM Flight Simulator for the Longitudinal Dynamics of a Small aircraft
+# CMM Flight Simulator for the Longitudinal Dynamics of a Small aircraft: Group 07
-#Group 07
 ## Overview
 This simulation models the longitudinal dynamics of a small aircraft by outputting response curves of time-dependent variables.
 These variables include body axis velocities, angular velocity, pitch angle,